WHAT TO DO IF YOU GET SICK

 The United States system of medical care may be different from that of your home country.
 In the US, you must pay for medical services yourself; there is no national health insurance and you cannot afford to be without medical insurance.
 For this reason the University requires all full-time students and strongly urges all dependents to purchase the SUNY Student Health Insurance in order to provide you with adequate medical insurance.

 Most insurance policies purchased abroad are not comparable to the SUNY New Paltz insurance policy and do not provide adequate medical coverage.
-The University health insurance provides a comprehensive range of medical services up to US$200,000 including emergency care, diagnostic tests, and hospitalization and it covers pre-existing conditions.
+The University Health Insurance 2018 - 2019 provides a comprehensive range of medical services including emergency care, diagnostic tests, and hospitalization and it covers pre-existing conditions.
+You can

 STUDENT HEALTH SERVICE